 Are there parallel processes that might affect the outcome of the working group deliberations?

-This non-exhaustive list of factors should aid the DG in developing a very preliminary draft work plan for the PDP(s), to illustrate the sequence of work and dependencies.

-In preparing the details of each of the issues, which will aid the development of the subsequent Issue Report(s), ideally the following information should be provided.
+The issues as identified in the matrix will be organized and presented in a draft charter, which is expected to be included in a potential staff prepared issue report.
+In addition to the draft charter, a motion to request an issue report and an issue report request will also be prepared.
+Collectively, these documents should provide the elements below:

+Suggested groupings of the issues.

-Detailed description of the issue and the problems created.
+Description of the issues.

-Description of the parties that are directly affected by the issue.
+Description of the impact of such issue on parties that are affected by the issue.

-From step one above, the recommended mechanism needed to resolve the issue (e.g., new policy, policy clarification, implementation guidance, or other).
+From step two above, the recommended mechanism needed to resolve the issue (e.g., new policy, policy clarification, implementation recommendation, or other).

-If possible, quantification of the issue’s affect in terms of how many are affected and the impact to them, or a recommendation on how and what data to collect to make a quantification.

-The level of importance of the issue.

-The level of complexity of the issue.

-A series of proposed questions or considerations that may be used for a potential PDP effort.
+A series of proposed questions or considerations for each issue that may be used for a potential PDP effort.

-This summary document, supporting Annexes, and detailed descriptions of the identified issues, will be presented to the GNSO Council for their deliberations in determining how to proceed in advancing the development of new gTLD Subsequent Procedures, which depending on the recommendations of the DG could include a proposed request for an Issue Report(s).
+This summary document, supporting Annexes, and descriptions of the identified issues, will be presented to the GNSO Council for their deliberations in determining how to proceed in advancing the development of new gTLD Subsequent Procedure, which the DG anticipates will be a request for an Issue Report(s).